-- Household member - Intimate partner - Individual providing care in a household without using recommended infection control precautions - Individual who has had close contact (< 6 feet) for ≥15 minutes

-Isolation: Isolation keeps someone who is infected with the virus away from others, even in their home.

-Close Contact: A close contact is defined as any individual who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to positive specimen collection) until the time the patient is isolated.

-Quarantine: Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
-These people may have been exposed to a disease or may have the disease and are asymptomatic.
+- Household member - Intimate partner - Individual providing care in a household without using recommended infection control precautions - Individual who has had close contact (< 6 feet) for ≥15 minutes - Isolation: Isolation keeps someone who is infected with the virus away from others, even in their home. - Close Contact: A close contact is defined as any individual who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to positive specimen collection) until the time the patient is isolated. - Quarantine: Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
+These people may have been exposed to a disease (of course, they may even have the disease if they are asymptomatic but not yet tested).